barbaracalderon/barbaracalderon/README.md

 ---
 ## About Me
 I'm enrolled in the undergrad course of *Information Systems* (3rd semester).
 I'm a technology enthusiast, with a special interest in Time Management.
 I crave creating something out of nothing.
 I also like coffee, *teamwork*, donuts, *programming*, books on *Politics and Cybersecurity*, the community and networking experience, and Linux.
-I currently work at two places: I'm an intern at DBJus (Information technology company focused on data intelligence in Legal Proceedings) and I'm a dev at **Pixel** (UFSC's Junior Company of Information Systems and Computer Science).
+I currently work at two places: I'm an intern at **DBJus** (Information Technology Company focused on data intelligence in Legal Proceedings) and I'm a dev at **Pixel** (UFSC's Junior Company of Information Systems and Computer Science).
 I'm also a member of the  Student Branch of the Institute of Electrical and Electronics Engineers (IEEE) at the same University.
 Furthermore, I also work on a diversified number of autonomous projects on the side.

 ## General Infos